chimera-linux/cports/Packaging.md

 parent (i.e. unprefixed) package automatically.
 If you want to add more dependencies, you can append.
 If you do not want the parent package dependency, e.g. when the package is special and does not have a parent, you can just overwrite it.
+For `foo-static`, the base dependency is `foo-devel`.

 If any broken symlink in a package or subpackage resolves to another subpackage or the main package, a dependency is automatically emitted - see the section